-To move the line, click anywhere on the line, then drag it to where you want it.
+Move the line: Click anywhere on the line, then drag it to where you want it.

-To change the line length or rotation, drag the white squares on the ends of the line.
+Change the line length or rotation: Drag the white squares on the ends of the line.

-Thickness: In the field to the right of the color controls, click the arrows.
+Adjust the line’s thickness: In the field to the right of the colour controls, click the arrows.

-You can change the look of the connection line, just as you would any other line, by changing its thickness, color, line style, and endpoints, and by adding effects like a shadow and reflection.
+You can change the look of the connection line, just as you would any other line, by changing its thickness, colour, line style and endpoints, and by adding effects like a shadow and reflection.